 International trade supports the world economy, where prices or demand and supply are affected by global events.
-For instance, the US changing visa policies for the software employees will impact the Indian software firms.
-Or, an increase in the cost of labor in exporting country like China could mean you end paying more for the Chinese goods in the US.
+For instance, the US changing visa policies for software employees will impact the Indian software firms.
+Or, an increase in the cost of labor in exporting countries like China could mean you pay more for the Chinese goods in the US.

 - Types of International Trade

 There are three types of international trade: Export Trade, Import Trade, and Entrepot Trade.
 Export and import trade we have already covered above.
 Entrepot Trade is a combination of export and import trade and is also known as Re-export.
 It means importing goods from one country and exporting them to another country after adding some value.

 For instance, India imports gold from China to make jewelry and exports it to other countries.